Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Formal subtleties

-Consequently, the contribution from the crossed diagram appears at order $\frac{1}{P^{+4}}$.
-More importantly, this correction implies that the double scattering result is no longer equal to the single scattering result, signaling a violation of unitarity if one were to include this diagram.
+Consequently, the sub-Regge contribution to the crossed diagram enters at order $\mathcal{O}(1/P^{+4})$, which is two orders higher than the power accuracy targeted in this work.
+More importantly, retaining this correction would cause the double-scattering result to deviate from the single-scattering baseline, signaling a manifest violation of unitarity.

+In the widely separated limit, where the longitudinal distance between scattering centers is macroscopic, the term is dominated by the disparity between scales ($\mu_i \ll P^+ \implies e^{P^+} \gg e^{\mu_i}$).
+Under these conditions, the integration reduces to

+Crucially, in the high-energy limit ($P^+ \rightarrow \infty$), the highly oscillatory phase $e^{-i\sqrt{2}P^+\Delta z'}$ is heavily suppressed by the severe power-law scaling of the denominator.
+As a result, this non-factorizable contribution vanishes rapidly as $I^{\times}_3 \sim \mathcal{O}(1/P^{+4})$, rendering the additional correction term completely negligible in the asymptotic Regge limit.